Multi-family winterization checklist: 18 steps to take ASAP

 Jason Van Steenwyk | 7 min. read

-Published on September 25, 2023
+Published on September 5, 2024

 If you haven’t started winterizing your apartment buildings, it’s time to get going.
 And we’re here to help you get ahead of the inevitable impact of the changing seasons.
-To protect your property from preventable winter storm damage—and to safeguard the interests of your residents—here is a property management maintenance checklist with the top 18 steps landlords, property managers, and community managers should be taking each and every year to winterize apartment buildings.
+To protect your properties from preventable winter damage—and to safeguard the interests of your residents—here is a property management maintenance checklist with the top 18 steps landlords, property managers, and community managers should be taking each and every year to winterize apartment buildings.

 Property Management Maintenance Checklist: Winterization for Multi-Family Units